CaptainCrowbar/unicorn-lib/unicorn/format.md

-Unicode strings, in a manner similar to `printf()` in C, `str.format()` in Python, etc. Formatters are supplied for commonly used standard types (booleans, integers, floating point, characters, strings, and time points and durations), as well as for the `Uuid` and `Version` types from the Prion library; user defined formatters for other types can also be supplied.
+Unicode strings, in a manner similar to `printf()` in C, `str.format()` in Python, etc. Formatters are supplied for commonly used standard types (booleans, integers, floating point, characters, strings, and time points and durations), as well as for the `Uuid` and `Version` types from my core utilities library; user defined formatters for other types can also be supplied.

 Basic formatting for range types (containers and arrays) is provided; these will be written in comma delimited form.
 Pairs will be written in